 What Happens to the Sale Proceeds of Your Current Home?

 If you do sell the Family Home during the divorce proceedings the money from the sale of the home will be taken into account during the final settlement.
 Often, your lawyer, or your spouse’s lawyer will hold the money in an interest-bearing account until a written agreement is signed.
 Counsel will jointly write to your real estate agent advising of same to ensure the sale proceeds are not released prior to written consent from both parties’ counsel.
-This ensures the funds are held in a safe and secure manner and can be accounted for upon division of the Family Property.
-This also allows parties and their counsel to account for any exemption claims or equalization payments that need to be made pursuant to an agreement or court order.
+This ensures the funds are held in a safe and secure manner and can be accounted for upon division of the overall property settlement.
+This also allows parties and their counsel to account for any exemption claims or equalization payments that need to be made pursuant to an agreement or Court Order.

 What if One Party Wants to Sell and the Other Does Not?

 The Family Home can have a lot of sentimental value as well as monetary.
 It is understandable that some parties will have an emotional attachment to the home and want to continue to reside there.
 If one party wishes to keep the home, they can do so by buying out the other party.
 However, sometimes this is not possible due to financial resources and going from a two-income household down to one.
 If one party wants to keep the home but is unable to afford same but not willing to sell, you can attend court with a Partition and Sale Application which will allow a Justice to order the house to be sold within X amount of days and within a certain price range.